Hamburg election: SPD takes early lead, far-right AfD could leave first state parliament | DW | 23.02.2020

-The center-left SPD are set to maintain their leadership in the city-state, according to early results.
-Support plummeted for the far-right AfD, with the party poised to drop out of its first state parliament in Germany.
+The center-left SPD are set to maintain their leadership in the city-state, according to early projections.
+Support plummeted for the far-right AfD, with the party poised to exit its first state parliament in Germany.

-The center-left Social Democrats (SPD) are on track for a decisive win in Hamburg, with early results indicating that the party will maintain its leadership in the northern German city-state.
+The center-left Social Democrats (SPD) are on track for a decisive win in Hamburg, with early results from Sunday's election indicating that the party will maintain its leadership in the northern German city-state.

+Initial projections released by public broadcaster ARD just after polls closed showed the SPD winning 37.5% of the vote.

 The Left party is on track to secure 9% of the vote, followed by the business-friendly Free Democrats (FDP) with 5%.